 Being a small city, Redfield does not have a public transit system used by locals to get to and from work.

-The percentage of people in Redfield who are college-educated is somewhat higher than the average US community of 21.84%: 25.69% of adults in Redfield have at least a bachelor's degree.
+The overall education level of Redfield is somewhat higher than in the average US city of 21.84%: 27.06% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Redfield in 2022 was $29,283, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $117,132 for a family of four.
+The per capita income in Redfield in 2022 was $32,101, which is wealthy relative to Arkansas, and middle income relative to the rest of the US.
+This equates to an annual income of $128,404 for a family of four.
 However, Redfield contains both very wealthy and poor people as well.

 Redfield is a very ethnically-diverse city.
 The people who call Redfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Redfield residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Redfield include English, Irish, German, Italian, and Scots-Irish.
+Important ancestries of people in Redfield include English, Irish, German, Scottish, and Italian.

 The most common language spoken in Redfield is English.
 Other important languages spoken here include Italian and German/Yiddish.